 The Kanarra Falls hike starts from the Kanarra Creek Trailhead, located in the town of Kanarraville, Utah.
 The trailhead is just a few minutes off I85, about 20 minutes from Cedar City, 45 minutes from St. George, and 1 hour from Zion National Park.

 The parking lot and road to the trailhead are paved, making it easily accessible for any vehicle.
-There is plenty of space and I didn’t have any trouble finding a spot, but if you are hiking on a weekend you may have a different experience.
 The parking lot does not have spaces suitable for large RV’s.

 Starting the hike